 Choosing the best concrete paint comes down to several factors, but the following list will have something for just about every scenario.
 From concrete and block wall paint to paint for high-gloss epoxy floors, you’ll find an excellent product for your project here.

-INSL-X Sure Step Acrylic Anti-Slip Coating Paint provides a durable, skid-resistant surface and comes in several colors.Choosing a nonslip paint for an exterior surface in a color you actually like can be tough.
-However, the INSL-X Sure Step Acrylic Anti-Slip Coating Paint creates a durable, skid-resistant finish in a variety of colors.
+This unique paint from INSL-X provides a durable, skid-resistant surface.
 This acrylic latex paint works on concrete, wood, and metal surfaces, and it’s suitable for both interior and exterior applications.
 You can roll or brush it on the surface, and you can apply a second coat after eight hours.
 One gallon will cover 80 to 120 square feet.

 Because this paint is water-based, cleanup is easy and straightforward with just soap and warm water.
 Light foot traffic is also OK after 24 hours, but avoid heavy traffic in areas like walkways and sidewalks for four or five days.

-One gallon of INSL-X TuffCrete will cover between 300 and 400 square feet of concrete, and you can apply a second coat in as little as four hours.
+One gallon will cover between 300 and 400 square feet of concrete, and you can apply a second coat in as little as four hours.
 You can use it on interior or exterior surfaces, on floors, and on walls and foundations.

-KILZ Interior/Exterior Self-Priming Masonry, Stucco, and Brick Paint is worth a look if you’re considering painting your basement walls.
+KILZ masonry paint is worth a look if you’re considering painting your basement walls or floor.
 This water-based paint provides a mold- and mildew-resistant finish to lessen the effects of a damp basement.
 It works on concrete, bricks, drywall, stucco, and brick surfaces, and you can apply it with a brush, roller, or sprayer.
 For cleanup, soap and warm water will take care of the job.

 Rust-Oleum’s EpoxyShield Garage Floor Coating kit is a high-quality, two-part epoxy kit with everything you need to coat your garage floor with a tough and attractive finish.
 It comes with the two-part epoxy, a concrete etch solution to roughen the concrete surface and promote adhesion, decorative color chips, and a stirring stick.